DroidWorksStudio/mLauncher/README.md

 ## License

-**mLauncher is under open source GPL3 license, meaning you can use, study, change and share it at will.**
+**mLauncher is proudly licensed under the open source GPL3 license, granting users the freedom to use, study, modify and distribute it at will.**

-Copyleft ensures it stays that way.
-From the full source, anyone can build, fork and use as you wish
+The Copyleft provision guarantees that these freedoms remain intact, ensuring that mLauncher will remain a fully open-source project.
+With access to the full source code, anyone can build, fork, and customize the application to their heart's content, unleashing its full potential.

 - mLauncher does not have network access.
 - mLauncher does not collect or transmit any data in any way whatsoever.